maverickactuary/1actuary/content/2marketplayers/index.md

 <!-- <p class="highlight"><strong>Segment 3: companies with restricted product ranges.</strong> These are typically monoline Friendly Societies: The Exeter, British, Cirencester, Holloway, and Shepherds Friendly Societies offer Income Protection while OneFamily has an over-50s plan.</p> -->

-<p class="highlight"><strong>Segment 3: Friendly Societies with more limited product ranges.</strong> These include British, Cirencester, Holloway, and Shepherds Friendly Societies, The Exeter and OneFamily.</p>
+<p class="highlight"><strong>Segment 3: Friendly Societies with more limited product ranges.</strong> These include British, Cirencester, Holloway, and Shepherds Friendly Societies.
+OneFamily and The Exeter are different.</p>

 Read more about the [Fascinating Friendlies](friendly-societies.html).